bitshares/how.bitshares.works/bbf/user_guide/fund_account.md

 Currently, there are two forms to deposit funds.
 One is **Deposit** and another one is **Deposit (Beta)**.
 Both locate on the side menu.

 BitShares has partners to provide Transfer (i.g.
 Gateway/Bridge) services which you can choose from.
 Each Transfer service has own instraction and available coins to handle.
 When you selecte a Transfer Service, please follow the instruction.
-In the next section, we will show you several examples and patterns to compare the deposit forms.
+In the next section, we will show you several examples and patterns to compare the deposit forms

-### Deposit Forms items and descriptions
+### Deposit Forms Items and Descriptions

 | | Item | Description |
 |---|---|---|